Great Barrier Reef Conservation & Sustainable Tourism

 - Purchasing environmentally sustainable products whenever possible

-- In 2014 invested $50,000 in the placement of 48 solar panels to power our administration Office and workshop
+- In 2014 we invested $50,000 in the placement of 48 solar panels to power our administration office and workshop

 - Renewing and servicing our vessels to maintain optimum fuel efficiency

 - Not using toxic anti-foul and manually cleaning the hulls

 - Equipping our vessels with a 2 stage waste water treatment plants

 - Participating in Great Barrier Reef monitoring programs such as Reef Health Impact Surveys, Eye on the Reef, BleachWatch (Coral bleaching) and COTS Watch (Crown of Thorns Starfish)